leebrien/Spotify-Artists-to-Apple-Music/README.md

 ## Roadmap
 * [x] Apple Music Automation (Favorites)
 * [ ] Fetch the "Followed Artists" list directly from Spotify (via API).

+## Disclaimer
+Please use responsibly and be aware of Apple's terms of service.